groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/cadoptions/_index.md

 | width | int | The width of the output result in pixels. |

 **Returns:**
-[CadOptions](../../com.groupdocs.viewer.options/cadoptions) - A new instance of the  CadOptions  class for rendering by width.
+[CadOptions](../../com.groupdocs.viewer.options/cadoptions) - a new instance of the  CadOptions  class for rendering by width.
 ### forRenderingByHeight(int height) {#forRenderingByHeight-int-}
 ```
 public static CadOptions forRenderingByHeight(int height)